americanexpress/one-app/README.md

 ## 🎛️ API

-Our API Documentation break down each part of our public APIs for One App and its supporting libraries (e.g. Holocron, `one-app-ducks`, etc).
+Our API Docs break down each part of our public APIs for One App and its supporting libraries (e.g. Holocron, `one-app-ducks`, etc).

 Please visit our [API Docs](./docs/api/API.md).